Margaret Chappellsmith: Mid-life and later life

 Margaret Chappellsmith was evidently an obdurate woman of uncompromising and sometimes surprisingly puritanical principles.
 She was extremely critical of socialist branches which permitted young men and women to waltz together, for example (although the waltz was earlier regarded by many religious leaders as vulgar and sinful, described as an obscene display "confined to prostitutes and adulteresses" in the Times of London, July 16, 1816).
 Perhaps more tellingly, she once explained to Robert Owen that she refused to forgive her sister for the way she had behaved towards a potential suitor many years previously until she demonstrated signs of 'self-reproach', hoping that this would induce her to a 'careful examination' of her feelings.
 Such inflexibility perhaps helps to explain Chappellsmith's difficulty in finding happiness in a foreign culture.
 Indeed, accounts of Chappellsmith from the latter part of her life suggest a somewhat embittered and eccentric personality.
 Nevertheless, she remained at New Harmony until her death there in February 1883.

+John survived her, and lived until 1895.